awsdocs/aws-codedeploy-user-guide/doc_source/security_iam_id-based-policy-examples.md

 AWSCodeDeployFullAccess does not provide permissions to operations in other services required to deploy your applications, such as Amazon EC2 and Amazon S3, only to operations specific to CodeDeploy\.
 + `AWSCodeDeployDeployerAccess`: Grants access to an IAM user to register and deploy revisions\.

 + `AWSCodeDeployReadOnlyAccess`: Grants read\-only access to CodeDeploy\.

 + `AWSCodeDeployRole`: Allows CodeDeploy to identify EC2 instances by their Amazon EC2 tags or Amazon EC2 Auto Scaling group names, and on\-premises instances by their on\-premises instance tags, and to deploy application revisions to them accordingly\.
 Provides permissions required to publish notifications to an Amazon SNS topic and retrieve information about alarms from CloudWatch\.

-+ `AWSCodeDeployRoleForLambdaLimited`: Grants CodeDeploy permission to access AWS Lambda and any other resource required for a deployment\.
++ `AWSCodeDeployRoleForLambda`: Grants CodeDeploy permission to access AWS Lambda and any other resource required for a deployment\.

 +  `AWSCodeDeployRoleForECS`: Grants CodeDeploy permission to access Amazon ECS and any other resource required for a deployment\.

 +  `AWSCodeDeployRoleForECSLimited`: Grants CodeDeploy permission to access Amazon ECS and any other resource required for a deployment with the following exceptions:
   +  In the `hooks` section of the AppSpec file, only Lambda functions with names that begin with `CodeDeployHook_` can be used\.
 For more information, see [AppSpec 'hooks' section for an Amazon ECS deployment](reference-appspec-file-structure-hooks.md#appspec-hooks-ecs)\.
   +  S3 bucket access is limited to S3 buckets with a registration tag, `UseWithCodeDeploy`, that has a value of `true`\.
 For more information, see [Object tagging](https://docs.aws.amazon.com/AmazonS3/latest/dev/object-tagging.html)\.